foudilboukelal/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cat display the content of a file tail prints the last 10 lines of a file head prints the first 10 lines of a file
+cat display the content of a file tail prints the last 10 lines of a file head prints the first 10 lines of a file head -3 prints the third line of the file